danae/hku-makerskills/README.md

 * Depending on those two temperature variables (and possibly other weather variables) the device outputs algorithmic music.
 * The device has a LCD display to indicate its state in a visual way.

 I unfortunately didn't have time to work on the sound part, but the temperature sensor, the weather API and the display are working.
-I use the following script to display date, time and both temperature values (`weather.py` in the repo):
+I use the following script to display date, time and both temperature values (`weather.py` in the repository):

 ```python
 import requests